thomasabishop/eolas/zk/The_History_of_Computing_Swade.md

 A central idea of Ada #Lovelace, expressed in her notes on the Analytical Engine is that **number can represent entities other than quantity**.

-If we assign meaning to number then results arrived at by operating on number according to rules can say things about the world when mapped back onto the world using the meanings assigned to them.
+If we assign meaning to number, results arrived at by operating on number according to rules can say things about the world when mapped back onto the world using the meanings assigned to them.

-Lovelace's insight was that the potential of computin lay in the power of machines to manipulate representations of the world contained in symbols.
+Lovelace's insight was that the potential of computing lay in the power of machines to manipulate representations of the world contained in symbols.

 ## Analogue computers